-BlackRock Capital Investment Corporation (the "Company"), formerly known as BlackRock Kelso Capital Corporation and subsidiaries was organized as a Delaware corporation on April 13, 2005 and was initially funded on July 25, 2005.
+BlackRock Capital Investment Corporation (together with its subsidiaries, the "Company"), was organized as a Delaware corporation on April 13, 2005 and was initially funded on July 25, 2005.
 The Company has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 In addition, for tax purposes the Company has qualified and has elected to be treated as a regulated investment company ("RIC") under the Internal Revenue Code of 1986 (the "Code").